5yutan5/PyQtDarkTheme/docs/source/how_to_use.rst

     app.exec()

 On some operating systems we can detect if a dark or light mode is selected system-wide.
-By using `darkdetect <https://github.com/albertosottile/darkdetect>`_, You can easily sync your application theme with this operating system mode.
+By using `darkdetect <https://github.com/albertosottile/darkdetect>`_, You can easily sync your application theme with this operating system theme.

 .. code-block:: python